A Message From the Founder

 We have a passion to publish information about well-being!
 What could be more important than health?
 What would it feel like to be completely healthy?
 An early background in editing a publication about science, religion, and philosophy led to this fervent question about health.
 What is the power of the mind over the body in medicine?
 How does nutrition make a difference?

-The answer to a question about job change was the imagining of Well Being Journal into reality.
-A clear intention evoked an elevated feeling.
-These led to starting a Macintosh Plus computer and creating the layout for the first issue of Well Being Journal—in 1991.
-It was then—and is now—a family business.
+The answer to a question about job change was the unfolding of creating Well Being Journal.
+A clear intention evoked an elevated feeling, which led to starting a Macintosh Plus computer and creating the layout for the first issue—in 1991.
+It was—and is now—a family business.